Digital Partnership Program (DPP) - NDIA APIs

 Our application was approved in May 2020, and in July 2020, the Digitial Partnership Office (DPO) provided us with access to the draft API.
 Our engineers explored the APIs and found a significant number of issues that were reported back to the DPO to provide valuable feedback in the hope that this could be used to improve the APIs and get them to a point where they would be suitable for commercial and production purposes.

-In May 2020, the DPO launched the second phase of the DPP program which allows software vendors such as SupportAbility to access the API for multiple vendors and integrate API transactions into their product.
+In May 2020, the DPO launched the DPP program's second phase, which allows software vendors such as SupportAbility to access the API for multiple vendors and integrate API transactions into their product.

-Following discussions with the DPO, we are currently undertaking the process of ISO 27001 Information security management certification so that we can register and access the NDIS APIs in a vendor capacity.
-We expect the ISO 27001 certification project to be completed by mid-2022.
+Following discussions with the DPO, we are currently undertaking the ISO 27001 Information security management certification process so that we can register and access the NDIS APIs in a vendor capacity.
+We expect the ISO 27001 certification project to be completed in 2022.
 Following this, we will be undertaking our Software Vendor DPO Registration.